david8zhang/system-design-notes/03_ACID-transactions/04_actual_serial_execution.md

 - Writing everything in memory instead of on disk, enabling us to use things like hash and self-balancing tree indexes.
 This means we can’t store as much data
 - Use stored procedures - save SQL functions in the database and only accept the parameters of the function to cut down on the amount of data sent over the network
-  - Stored procedures are somewhat of an antipattern in the real world nowadays
+  - Stored procedures are somewhat of an antipattern in the real world nowadays since they can lead to inflexible and hard-to-maintain code

 ### Actual Serial Execution in the Wild